 Classy hideaways to combine drinks and dinner

 To take your sweet pea out on a tête-à-tête, to discuss a new project with business partners or to just take a load off after a packed day of shopping… sometimes what you need is a classy, muted chill-out zone to refuel.
-You’ll find that as well as delicious drinks and food at great hotel bars.
+You’ll find that as well as delicious drinks and food at these great hotels.

 Wine bars to raise a glass to

-In a city whose heart belongs to France, it’s no surprise that there are fantastic wine bars peppered all over the downtown core: Philémon, Accords and Le Vin Papillon, just to name a few.
+In a city whose heart belongs to France, it’s no surprise that there are fantastic wine bars peppered all over the downtown core: Philémon Bar, Accords le Bistro and Le Vin Papillon, just to name a few.
 If you’ve also got an appetite, pick one of these, as renowned for their eats and for their vintages.

 Brewpubs to write home about

 Craft brewing fans will find plenty to celebrate in La Belle Ville, with brewpubs producing impeccable, creative ales and lagers all over the city.
-Some you won’t want to miss include the stylish Harricana, HELM and Station Ho.st, the cosy Dieu du Ciel and Cheval Blanc, and the lively Benelux, Vice & Versa and Brutopia.
+Some you won’t want to miss include the stylish Brasserie Harricana, HELM microbrasserie sur Bernard and Station Ho.st, the cosy Brasserie Dieu du Ciel! and Le Cheval Blanc, and the lively BENELUX brewpub, Vices & Versa and Brutopia, brasseur artisan.

 Sport bars to watch the game

-Second only to the thrill of seeing the Canadiens, the Alouettes, FIFA or F1 live, watching sports live in a bar filled with co-revellers and deep fried everything is its own type of awesome.
-Montréal has got great places to cheer on your team while drinking cheap pitchers, including Chez Serge, Champs and the chain La Cage - Brasserie sportive.
+Second only to the thrill of seeing the Canadiens, the Alouettes, the Montréal Impact, FIFA or Formula 1 live, watching sports live in a bar filled with co-revellers and deep-fried everything is its own type of awesome.
+Montréal has got great places to cheer on your team while drinking cheap pitchers, including Fabuleux Chez Serge, Champs, the La Cage Brasserie Sportive chain – and many more.

 Great terrasses to bask in the heat

-There’s one thing Montrealers never squander, and that’s summertime outside.
-Every spring bars, restaurants and cafés city-wide as much as double their space by spreading out outside, on rooftops, sidewalks and backyard decks.
-The result: Montréal’s famous terrasses, a wondrous place to tipple the evening away.
+There’s one thing Montrealers never squander, and that’s warm days outdoors.
+Every spring, bars, restaurants and cafés city-wide as much as double their space by spreading out outside, on rooftops, sidewalks and backyard decks.
+The result: Montréal’s famous terrasses, all wondrous places to tipple the evening away.

 Hot spots to catch world-class DJs

-It’s the birthplace of MUTEK, the home of the Société des arts technologiques (SAT), and the site of an annual city-wide celebration of digital culture… Montréal is definitely an international hot spot for electronica.
+It’s the birthplace of MUTEK, the home of the SAT and the site of an annual city-wide celebration of digital culture: Montréal is definitely an international hot spot for EDM.
 From New City Gas to Stereo, there’s a slew of amazing places to dance to the beat at regular weekly DJ nights.

 Caliente clubs to go dancing

 Of course, you may dance to a different beat: salsa or tango, anyone?
 Let your twinkle-toes twirl at any one of these happening danceries, with or without partner.
-If you want to learn, you’re at the right place – there are classes for every level at many of these clubs, including Latin Groove to Air de Tango, as well as theme nights like Queer Tango.
+If you want to learn, you’re at the right place – you can dance, whatever your level, at clubs like Club 649 and Copacabana.
 And if you’re more of a wallflower who enjoys watching others as you chat and sip on the sidelines, feel free!

 Supper clubs to get the full meal deal

 Nothing says “date” like a place that combines dinner and a show and/or dance party in a single location.
-Montréal has quite a scene of supper clubs, thanks to venues including Time Supper Club and Balcon Cabaret Music-Hall.
-For real Vegas-style entertainment, look no further than the Montréal Casino: in addition to the nine restaurants and bars, there are shows and libations at the Cabaret, including burlesque, comedy and music.
+Montréal has quite a scene of supper clubs, thanks to venues like Time Supper Club and Balcon Cabaret Music-Hall.
+For real Vegas-style entertainment, look no further than the Casino de Montréal: in addition to the world-class restaurants and bars, there are shows and libations at the Cabaret, including burlesque, comedy and music.

 Pubs and whiskey bars to clink pints

 For a true classic pub atmosphere, complete with shiny brass knobs, dark wood stools and green-leather booths, look no further than Montréal’s downtown core.
-There are a number of Irish, British and Scottish-style pubs to choose from, including McKibbin's and Ye Olde Orchard.
-For whiskey bars not to be missed, hop over the Quartier Latin for rare whiskey specialists L’Île Noire, and to the Plateau, for the local favourite Big in Japan Bar.
+There are a number of Irish, British and Scottish-style pubs to choose from, including McKibbin’s Irish Pub and Ye Olde Orchard.
+For a whiskey bar not to be missed, hop over to the Quartier Latin for rare whiskey specialists L’Île Noire Pub.

 Isa Tousignant, blogger